Available PhD Topics

 LMU/USM Astrophysics, Cosmology, and Artificial Intelligence Group

-Our group consists of 15 researchers at all levels working on the calibration and innovative use of weak gravitational lensing measurements; the characterization of photometric and spectroscopic galaxy data, including with dedicated survey programs we lead; methods for modeling cosmological statistics of the matter and galaxy density field based on analytical calculations, simulations, and artificial intelligence; generative modeling of the galaxy and galaxy cluster population and their spectroscopic, photometric, and multi-wavelength observations; and the accurate and precise extraction of information from cosmological surveys with the help of artificial intelligence.
-We have relocated from Stanford University / SLAC National Accelerator Laboratory to LMU's University Observatory in 2021.
-We collaborate globally with observers, data scientists, and theorists from the Dark Energy Survey Collaboration, the Vera C. Rubin Legacy Survey of Space and Time, the Euclid project, the Dark Energy Spectroscopic Instrument collaboration, and 4MOST.
+Our group consists of researchers at all levels and from across the globe working on e.g. the calibration and innovative use of weak gravitational lensing measurements; the characterization of photometric and spectroscopic galaxy data, including with dedicated survey programs we lead; methods for modeling cosmological statistics of the matter and galaxy density field; generative modeling of astrophysical objects and their observable data; and the accurate and precise extraction of information on fundamental physics from cosmological surveys with the help of analytical calculations, modern statistics, and artificial intelligence.
+We collaborate globally with observers, data scientists, and theorists e.g. from the Dark Energy Survey Collaboration, the Vera C. Rubin Legacy Survey of Space and Time, the Euclid project, the Dark Energy Spectroscopic Instrument collaboration, and 4MOST.

 Top left: The largest map of matter density made with weak gravitational yet, from three years of Dark Energy Survey observations.
 Top right: Deep image of the galaxy cluster MACS J0416.1-2403.
 Bottom: The site of the future Vera C. Rubin Observatory as seen from within the dome of the Blanco Telescope on Cerro Tololo, Chile.